Sciensano-Healthdata/HdBe-FHIR-R4-CBB/README.md

 * Topic branches may be branched from a release branch (# 50) or a stable branch (# 57) at the developer's discretion.
 * Topic branches may have a life cycle independent from the releases (# 57).

+## Releasing of packages

+Packages are released using the following settings.
+- Versioning is done according to the SemVer specifications.
+- Author is *Healthdata.be (Sciensano)*.
+- Release notes describe changes of the package, if possible, add the GitHub issue number.
+- Package description can be equal to the project description.
+- Under content, select the following boxes:
+    - Convert all resources to **json**.
+    - Include all **non-resource** files in the package.
+    - Move all resources to the **packages folder**.
+    - Move examples to the **examples** folder.

 ## Quality Assurance